How to Use RICE To Dye Easter Eggs (Super Fun and Easy!)

-- Pour about 1 cup of rice into the bottom of a paper bag
+- Pour about 1 cup of uncooked rice into the bottom of a paper bag

 - *I actually think that it’s better if you don’t fold the bag over like I did.
 The egg needs to have room to bounce around in there so it can turn around and get coated.
-When the bag is folded over it limits the space inside the bag
+Just experiment with it and do what works best for you and your kiddos

 - squeeze a liberal amount of food coloring onto the rice.
 I squeezed 4 to 5 drops of gel onto the rice